webpack-contrib/svg-inline-loader/README.md

+**NOTICE [2016-06-26]: I'm not using or developing this lib anymore.
+Therefore I'm closing issues (which I cannot handle anymore), but you can send PR to improve or fix problems you facing with this lib.**

 # SVG Inline Loader for Webpack

 This Webpack loader inlines SVG as module.
 If you use Adobe suite or Sketch to export SVGs, you will get auto-generated, unneeded crusts.
 This loader removes it for you, too.